Mexican-Style Black Beans

 This post may contain affiliate links.
 See our disclosure policy.

-Black Beans are a great addition to any Mexican-inspired meal!
+Mexican black beans are a great addition to any Mexican-style meal!
 Serve them with rice as a side dish or inside of your favorite burritos and tacos.
+This recipe is inspired by the black beans side dish at Cafe Rio Restaurants.

-These Black Beans are a savory, vegan, high protein side dish that pairs perfectly with so many meals!
+These Mexican black beans are a savory, vegan, high-protein side dish that pairs perfectly with so many meals!
 I love how quickly they come together, and you probably already have most of the ingredients in your pantry right now.
-The tomato juice and spices make the perfect sauce to keep everything together.
-If you want to add a little bit of spice, feel free to add some chopped jalapeno or diced green chiles in with the garlic at the beginning.
+The onions and spices make the perfect sauce to keep everything together.
+If you want to add a little bit of spice, feel free to add some chopped jalapeno or diced green chiles with the garlic at the beginning.

 Ingredients for Mexican Black Beans